Subspace Learning From Bits: Abstract

 \section{Abstract}

-This paper proposes a simple sensing and estimation framework to faithfully recover the principal subspace of high-dimensional datasets or data streams from a collection of one-bit measurements from distributed sensors based on comparing accumulated energy projections of their data samples of dimension $n$ over pairs of randomly selected directions.
-By leveraging low-dimensional structures, the top eigenvectors of a properly designed surrogate matrix is shown to recover the principal subspace of rank $r$ as soon as the number of bit measurements exceeds the order of $nr^2\log n$, which can be much smaller than the ambient dimension of the covariance matrix.
-The sample complexity to obtain reliable comparison outcomes is also obtained.
-Furthermore, we develop a low-complexity online algorithm to track the principal subspace that allows new bit measurements arrive sequentially.
+Networked sensing, where the goal is to perform complex inference using a large number of inexpensive and decentralized sensors, has become an increasingly attractive research topic due to its applications in wireless sensor networks and internet-of-things.
+To reduce the communication, sensing and storage complexity, this paper proposes a simple sensing and estimation framework to faithfully recover the principal subspace of high-dimensional data streams using a collection of binary measurements from distributed sensors, without transmitting the whole data.
+The binary measurements are designed to indicate comparison outcomes of aggregated energy projections of the data samples over pairs of randomly selected directions.
+When the covariance matrix is a low-rank matrix, we propose a spectral estimator that recovers the principal subspace of the covariance matrix as the subspace spanned by the top eigenvectors of a properly designed surrogate matrix, which is provably accurate as soon as the number of binary measurements is sufficiently large.
+An adaptive rank selection strategy based on soft thresholding is also presented.
+Furthermore, we propose a tailored spectral estimator when the covariance matrix is additionally Toeplitz, and show reliable estimation can be obtained from a substantially smaller number of binary measurements.
+Our results hold even when a constant fraction of the binary measurements is randomly flipped.
+Finally, we develop a low-complexity online algorithm to track the principal subspace when new measurements arrive sequentially.
 Numerical examples are provided to validate the proposed approach.